winglang/wing/libs/wingsdk/API.md

 - *Implemented By:* <a href="#@winglang/sdk.cloud.IApiClient">IApiClient</a>

-Inflight methods and members of `Bucket`.
+Inflight methods and members of `cloud.Api`.